NASA-DEVELOP/DSAT/README.md

 ##Capabilities

-This tool calculates 1-, 3-.
-6-, 12-, or 24- month SPI values cell by cell from monthly precipitation rasters outputting SPI rasters of the area.
+This tool calculates 1-, 6-, or 12- month SPI values cell by cell from monthly precipitation rasters outputting SPI rasters of the area.
 These SPI rasters can then be processed using our tool, to output zonal statistics based on user-specified boundary layers.
+DSAT 2.0 provides streamlined functionality and improved an user-interface design.
 For example, the water managers can use these zonal statistics to calculate average SPI values for agencies (analogous to US states) within the Navajo Nation to create drought severity maps, supporting resource allocation decisions.
 This customized regional drought assessment was not available before.

 ##Interfaces